These car cleaning tips will get your car looking new again. Or at least new-ish.

 Tires and Wheels Need Attention Too

 This wouldn’t be a complete list of car cleaning tips if we don’t talk about polishing up that exterior.
 My favorite “extra” touch is to shine up my wheels, even if they are beat up plastic and not real high-end, expensive wheels and hubs.
-I usually use Nevr Dull, as recommended by a friend who details cars as a side hustle.
+I usually use Nevr Dull ($16.99 for a two pack on Amazon), as recommended by a friend who details cars as a side hustle.

 Now Keep It Clean(er)